 The HKAI aims to recognise the outstanding performance and achievements of Hong Kong enterprises in enhancing their competitiveness in various aspects.

-The HKAI comprises seven categories, each run by an organiser:
+The 2021-22 HKAI* comprises six categories, each run by a respective organiser:

 |Consumer Product Design||Federation of Hong Kong Industries|

 |Equipment and Machinery Design||The Chinese Manufacturers' Association of Hong Kong|

 |Innovation and Creativity||Hong Kong General Chamber of Commerce|